Ed has designed an exceedingly tiny spindle: the Bee Hummingbird.

 S&H for 1st spindle: US – $7.90, Priority

-International- $13.60, no guarantee of delivery once the spindle leaves the USA.
+International- $13.75.
+No guarantee of delivery once the spindle leaves our local Post Office.

 Bees will be randomly posted in the Store as Ed makes them.